 CPP Investments has experienced rapid growth since it first received funds from CPP in 1999.
-It has done a commendable job at managing its assets while growing a global workforce of 2,052 employees at fiscal YE2022; however, CPP Investments continues to integrate and fine tune its global resources to meet growth and return expectations, and manage the additional CPP assets.
-Additionally, its active investment and risk management procedures, particularly of private market assets, are continuing to develop with additional operational and risk management capabilities being introduced.
-CPP Investments continues to seek and develop investment and risk management expertise with the goal of attracting and retaining high-quality employees to assist in meeting its mandate.
-Furthermore, processes and procedures and investment risk management systems and controls will require continual refinement as the Fund continues to grow in scale and accommodates the additional CPP.
+It has done a commendable job at managing its assets while growing a global workforce of more than 2,000 employees; however, CPP Investments continues to integrate and fine tune its global resources to meet growth and return expectations.
+The Fund continues to seek and develop investment and risk management expertise with the goal of attracting and retaining high-quality employees to assist in meeting its mandate.
+Furthermore, processes and procedures and investment risk management systems and controls will require continual refinement as the Fund continues to grow in scale.